 The horrors of the war were part of a collective consciousness within and outside the German borders, as other nations were involved as well.
 For the Germans it is certainly important to realise this and to immunise themselves against the pressure to constantly apologise for their past.

 It helps to focus on and work with positive German characteristics.
 As only by regaining their dignity, accompanied by a conscious exit from the cycle of inferior or superior behaviour, Germans will be able to truly liberate themselves.
-And to turn their attention from outer engineering towards inner engineering – for example towards the exploration of the meaning of life and human self-realisation.
-Towards the connection with their own bodies and minds, with the inner knowing and luminous heart, with nature and the cosmos – and ultimately with the benevolent, higher, divine intelligence, which flows through and vitalises our lives.
+And to turn their attention from outer engineering towards inner engineering – towards FEELING.
+And towards the exploration of the meaning of life and human self-realisation.
+Towards the connection with their own body, mind and soul, intuition and heart, nature and the cosmos – and ultimately with the benevolent, higher, divine intelligence, which flows through and vitalises our lives.

 Recommended Literature (mostly in German):